Pacnatz/TripleTen-Practice-Repo/TripleTen Notes/Sprint 1.md

 * The element itself is outlined on the webpage
 * Corresponding tag is highlighted in the elements tab
 * The CSS styles associated with the elements are shown in the styles tab
-<span class="blue-text-bold">Devtools can be useful for testing styles without reopening code editor</span>
+<span class="red-text-bold">Devtools can be useful for testing styles without reopening code editor</span>

 ## Setting Up a Local Development Environment:
 Development env - combination of tools and settings that allow us to test and debug code